Annex C (informative) Compatibility [diff]

 Rationale: Feature with surprising semantics.

-Effect on original feature: A valid ISO C expression utilizing the decrement operator on a bool lvalue (for instance, via the C typedef in <stdbool.h>) is ill-formed in C++.
+Effect on original feature: A valid C expression utilizing the decrement operator on a bool lvalue (for instance, via the C typedef in <stdbool.h>) is ill-formed in C++.

 Affected subclauses: [expr.sizeof] and [expr.cast]